Sigmmma/mek_essentials/runners/readme.md

 Ones that just use python do show the cmd window.

 `%*` is used to pass on the calling args to the script we're executing.
-This is to future proof for librarian and such.
+This is to future proof for librarian and the likes.

 We're using start so the cmd window can be released after execution.

 msg is Window's messagebox command.
-It is useful because it is fimiliar to people.
+It is useful because it is familiar to people.